-Above: Flood relief materials distributed by Sterlite Copper Below: Mid Day Meal kitchen at Vedanta Ltd.- Lanjigarh or expansion, we map and engage with all such stakeholders on a proactive basis.
-Further at all our location we have stakeholder management and grievance mechanism in place.
+Above: Flood relief materials distributed by Sterlite Copper Below: Mid Day Meal kitchen at Vedanta Ltd.- Lanjigarh

 All of our operations run their own stakeholder identification and analysis process.
 As part of this, they identify potential stakeholder representatives who act as a channel for the receipt and dissemination of information.